dholdren/sonoff_auto_remote_switch/docs/FLASHING_INSTRUCTIONS.md

 2. **Web Configuration**:
    - Open browser to: `http://192.168.4.1`
-   - Configure WiFi credentials
+   - Configure WiFi credentials via Dashboard
-   - Set device name and preferences
+   - Note device name

+3. **Post Configuration Operation**:
+   - device will be available on your local network at https://sonoff-s31-<unique ID>.local
+   - device can now be flashed via Arduino OTA in the IDE

 ## Troubleshooting